uh-class-critics/uh-class-critics.github.io/index.md

 - [Johnny Ho](https://johnny-ho1.github.io/)
   - Currently a Sophmore at UH Manoa, interested in data science, data mining, game development and plan to graduate in Spring 2023.
 - [Zi Jun Huang](https://zijunhuang-1.github.io/)
+  - Current a Junior at UH Manoa, interested in UI/UX design, expected to graduated Spring 2022.